cloudflare/redux-grim/README.md

 ```

 It's important to note that although the boilerplate has been abstracted away,
-the GRiM's action creators still produce normal Redux actions, in Flux
+GRiM's action creators still produce normal Redux actions, in Flux Standard Action
-Standard Action format.
+format.

 ## Action lifecycle

-As you can see from the origin generated code above, executing one of  GRiM's
+As you can see from the original generated code above, executing one of  GRiM's
 action creators begins a sequence of events that will produce two of three
 possible actions.

-* A start event
+* A start action is dispatched
 * An http request is made for a remote resource
-* If the request succeeds a success event is generated
+* If the request succeeds a success event is dispatched
-* if the request fails, an error event is generated
+* if the request fails, an error event is dispatched

 ```javascript
 const getThing = makeActionCreator('thing', 'get', '/thing');